Estádio da Ressacada

-Estádio Aderbal Ramos da Silva, usually called Estádio da Ressacada or just Ressacada, is a football stadium inaugurated on November 15, 1983 in Carianos neighborhood, Florianópolis, Santa Catarina, with a maximum capacity of approximately 19,000 people.
+Estádio Aderbal Ramos da Silva, usually called Estádio da Ressacada or just Ressacada, is a football stadium inaugurated on November 15, 1983 in Carianos neighborhood, Florianópolis, Santa Catarina, with a maximum capacity of approximately 17,800 people.
 The stadium is owned by Avaí.
 Its formal name honors Aderbal Ramos da Silva (1911–1985), who was president of the Santa Catarina Football Federation and was also governor of the state.

+The first match played at the stadium took place on November 15, 1983, when Avaí FC was defeated 6–1 by CR Vasco da Gama.
 Several matches of the Brazilian football team, as well as the Brazilian football Olympic team were played at Ressacada stadium.

 This stadium should not be confused with Blumenau's former stadium, which was also called Estádio Aderbal Ramos da Silva.
 However, it was nicknamed DEBA and had a maximum capacity of 4,000 people.

 History

 In 1982, to replace the old Estádio Adolfo Konder, Avaí bought a ground plot close to the city's airport (Hercílio Luz International Airport).
 The construction works were led by Cairo Bueno, and the stadium was designed by the architect Davi Ferreira Lima.

 The inaugural match was played on November 15, 1983, when Vasco da Gama beat Avaí 6-1.
 The first goal of the stadium was scored by Vasco da Gama's Vilson Tadei.

 On May 31, 1986, the stadium lights were inaugurated.

 The stadium's attendance record currently stands at 25,735, set on July 17, 1988, when Avaí beat Blumenau 2-1, for the Campeonato Catarinense final.